ayushais/deep_3d_descriptor/README.md

 ### Example for visualizing the estimated feature correspondences and the aligned pointcloud.
 The correspondences are estimated using the metric learned by the network

-In the Tensorflow environment.
-PythonServer.py is in the python-cpp folder
+In the Tensorflow environment. python_server.py is in the python_cpp folder

 ```
 python PythonServer.py --model_name ../models/deep_3d_descriptor_matching/deep_3d_descriptor_matching.ckpt --use_hinge_loss 0